VIC.GOV.AU | Policy and Advisory Library

 4. Continually evaluate and refine approaches to enhance effectiveness

-5. Share improvement lessons, for example, VTLM 2.0 evidence-informed practices and tested approaches back into the network
+5. Share improvement lessons, for example, VTLM 2.0 evidence-informed practices and tested approaches back into the school network

 2. Collective accountability